-“…There is no revolution that is not a restoration.
+"There is no revolution," wrote G.K.
+Chesterton, "that is not a restoration.
 Among the many things that leave me doubtful about the modern habit of fixing eyes on the future, none is stronger than this: that all the men in history who have really done anything with the future have had their eyes fixed upon the past."

 "Men cannot improve a society by setting fire to it: they must seek out its old virtues, and bring them back into the light."

-“Do not think that I speak as one who teaches: I speak as one whose words condemn himself.” – Theophanis the Monk
+Theophanis the Monk wrote, "Do not think that I speak as one who teaches: I speak as one whose words condemn himself."
+And so the same is true for me.

 I don’t wish to convey the idea that I have figured anything out or enacted any significant changes or that I know anything at all.
 In an effort to uncover old virtues, it should become apparent (to me at least) how virtueless I am, how far I have yet to go.
 It shouldn’t be assumed by you, the reader, that I, having written about something important, am now an expert practitioner.